Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 All relevant OTP applications shall be started in turn, US-Common shall then be ready for use, until all these applications are orderly shutdown.

+One may run ``make create-us-common-checkout`` in order to create, based on our conventions, a suitable ``_checkouts`` directory so that rebar3 can directly take into account local, directly available (in-development) dependencies (here, Myriad, WOOPER and Traces).

 -------